nikolac/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

     ./nuxeoctl stop
     ```

-2. Get the name or ID of the package you want to download.
-You can get it from the package Marketplace URL: For instance, the ID of the Nuxeo Drive package ([https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-drive?version=1.6.6](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-drive?version=1.6.6)) is `nuxeo-drive-1.6.6`.
+1. Get the name or ID of the package you want to download.
+You can get it from the package Marketplace URL.
+For instance, the ID of the [Nuxeo Drive package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-drive?version=1.6.6) is `nuxeo-drive-1.6.6`.

-3. Install the package.
+1. Install the package.

     ```
     ./nuxeoctl mp-install nuxeo-drive-1.6.6